Press ESC to close

 Just before visitors are guided through the fun museum shop (Mozart rubber ducky, anyone?) they can explore a recent addition to the exhibition: Bang & Olufsen installed an interactive way for visitors to play some of Mozart’s tunes.
 Stepping onto metal discs on the floor, representing various segments of an orchestra, you can create modern sounds leaving you quite literally humming Mozart’s compositions.

-, The Mozart Museums of Salzburg , Museum Spotlight Europe
+, Tune Into The Mozart Museums of Salzburg , Museum Spotlight Europe

 Photo by Ulrike Lemmin-Woolfrey